MarcialRosales/rabbitmq-ldap-integration/tls-identity/README.md

-# Retrieve RabbitMQ's client identify from the client's certificate
+# Retrieve RabbitMQ's client identity from the client's certificate

 First of all, why do we need to use mutual SSL authentication rather than username/password?
 It is actually a matter of preference.
-We may find environments where end users and internal applications use username/password to access the management ui and amqp/s respectively.
+We may find environments where end users and internal applications use username/password to access the management ui and amqp/s protocol respectively.
 Whereas external applications authenticate themselves using their SSL certificate.
-Furthermore, in some environments, all applications must access via AMQPS and use their SSL certificate to authenticate.
+In the contrary, we may find other environments where every application must access via AMQPS and use their SSL certificate to authenticate.

 **Deployment scenario - Everyone uses SSL certificates**